Nadège Beausson-Diagne

 Nadège Beausson-Diagne (born 18 June 1972 in Paris) is a French actress, singer and columnist.
 She is mainly known for having played the police chief Sara Douala in the television series Plus belle la vie.
 She also appeared in successful films such as Podium by Yann Moix and Nothing to Declare [Rien à déclarer] by Dany Boon.

+Early life

+Beausson-Diagne was born in France to a Senegalese father and a mother of Ivorian and Breton descent.

 Career

 Beausson-Diagne made her first film appearance in 2004, playing one of Benoit Poelvooirde’s four “Bernadettes” in Podium.
 She continued acting, appearing in various feature films such as Agathe Cléry directed by Valérie Lemercier, with whom she would later work in Marie-Francine, and in Nothing to Declare by Dany Boon, who had previously directed her in Bienvenue chez les Ch'tis.

 From 2010 to 2014, she played the role of Commissioner Sara Douala in the soap opera Plus belle la vie.
 When her departure from the show was announced, a petition was circulated by her fans demanding that she be kept on.

 In 2014, the Bausson-Diagne decided to join the Pep's series where she played the role of Catherine Paillard, the director of Victor Hugo College.
 The same year, she became a columnist in the program Touche pas à mon poste! before leaving the program in 2016.
 She then joined Bruno de Stabenrath with whom she co-presented Faut pas pousser on the channel Numéro 23.

 In 2017, she appeared in the video for the single "On est là" by the rapper Féfé, playing the role of a concert manager.
 However, she continued her acting career, playing in Ôtez-moi d'un doute, a comedy that won an award at the Cannes Film Festival, and Brillantissime, Michèle Laroque's first film.